Today, we are launching Ludus in private beta.

 “Ludus” is a latin word and can both mean “play, entertainment, fun” or “school”.
 In Ancient Rome, a ludus was the place where children up to the age of 11 went to learn new things in a playful way.
 We are convinced (and recent studies prove it) that the best way to learn is to have fun doing it.
 This is something we are trying to achieve with Ludus.

-Wanna try Ludus?
-Get access to the private beta by leaving your email here.
+Wanna try?
+Get early access to Ludus by leaving your email here.